jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Widgets.md

 You have the ability to control which widgets are visible as well as when the widget must be visible.

 1. Control which widgets are visible to certain user groups by granting permissions on each widget in a solution in [Jigx Management > Widgets](./../../Administration/Solutions/Widgets.md).
 By default everyone with access to the solution has the widgets visible in the app.
 2. Use the `when:` property configured by an [expression](./../Logic/Expressions.md) or a boolean statement to determine when a widget must be visible.
-For example, show the *order* widget when there are orders awaiting approval.&#x20;
+For example, show the *order* widget when there are orders awaiting approval.

 :::CodeblockTabs
 grid.jigx